Originating in South America, Africa, and Asia, cichlid is a mesmerizing fish species with a colorful coating.

 Despite their small size, Sieve Cichlids are tough fighters.
 They are aggressive carnivores that will battle with other fish species in the same tank.

-Not to mention this kind of cichlid will defend its territory no matter what it takes.
+Not to mention Sieve Cichlid will defend its territory no matter what it takes.

-The minimum requirement before keeping this cichlid is a 75-gallon aquarium for a single adult.
+The minimum requirement before keeping Sieve Cichlid is a 75-gallon aquarium for a single adult.
 If you want to keep a pair of them, get at least a 125-gallon aquarium.

 It is also essential to prepare ideal water conditions, including the temperature, pH, and hardness.